kamon-io/sbt-aspectj-runner/README.md

 This project contains two [sbt] plugins that automatically configure your build to perform [Load-time weaving] \(LTW\) with Aspectj when running your applicaction.
 These plugins enable you to seamlessly run both regular applications and [play] projects [in development mode] and ensure that your aspects will always be woven as expected.

-Only **0.13.x** versions of sbt are currently supported.
+SBT versions from 0.13.x and above (including 1.x) are supported.

 ## Regular Projects (non-Play)